hyemin-hwang/AIcapstonedesign2021/README.md

 Participants are Lee Ho-jeong and Hwang Hye-min.

+preprocess
+1. crop the image for showing one footprint
+2. data augmentation of mi and pp

 triplet loss
 1. preporcess (change size to 224x224(VGG16, MobileNetv2, Exception, ResNet) or 331x331(NASNetLarge))
 2. classify species (in this project only dog exist)